LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ![image](./images/image2.png)

+In the next sections, we'll show examples using some DOM methods and properties to access and manipulate HTML.
+For a complete overview of all the methods and properties, check out this [reference](https://developer.mozilla.org/en-US/docs/Web/API/Document).

 ### Selecting HTML elements

-There are a few possibilities to select elements of an HTML page in JavaScript by using `window.document.function()` (note: the `window.` can be omitted here).
+There are several possibilities to select elements of an HTML page in JavaScript by using `window.document.function()` (note: the `window.` can be omitted here).

 * `document.getElementById()`: gets one element with a given id
 * `document.getElementsByName()`: gets an array of elements with a given name